boseji/BookOfGists/ubuntu-ssh-secure-201711.md

 many people use to connect to the remote ssh server.
 Also [**Putty**](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)
-utility along with [**WinSCP**](https://winscp.net/eng/download.php) program helps to connect to linux SSH terminal.
+utility along with [**WinSCP**](https://winscp.net/eng/download.php) program helps to connect to Linux SSH terminal.

 In order to make both of them work, we need to convert our Private key to a **WinSCP/Putty** acceptable form.